The Saint Louis Association of Community Organizations

 To Our Valued Supporters,

-The St. Louis Association Of Community Organizations (SLACO) Summer Camp is a critical source of meals, support, and hope for families in our neighborhood who lack access to safe, affordable childcare.
+The St. Louis Association Of Community Organizations (SLACO) After School Program is a critical source of meals, support, and hope for families in our neighborhood who lack access to safe, affordable childcare.

 The devastation from May’s tornado has only intensified these hardships in the West End.
 Now more than ever, we need your support to keep Camp SLACO going—providing stability, enrichment, and a safe haven for the children who need it most.